-Kathleen Smith Professor of Mathematics R. Howell (chair) Professors D. Hunter, W. Iba, C. R. Rosentrater Associate Professor D. Patterson
+Kathleen Smith Chair of the Natural & Behavioral Science, Professor of Mathematics R. Howell (chair) Professors D. Hunter, D. Patterson

 Description of the Major.
 Computers permeate every aspect of our society, and the science of computing is an exciting and rapidly changing field.
 The faculty designed the program at Westmont to teach students how to think computationally, which will give them the best preparation for careers in computer science.
 They will be equipped with valuable ideas and methods, such as: